shobit1337/how-good-you-know-me/README.md

 🔗Live Link🔗 [How good you know me ?](https://replit.com/@shobit1337/How-well-you-know-me-App?embed=1&output=1)

 > Note: This project was build by me from scratch.
-It is markOne project for the admission process in neogcamp by Tanay Pratab more info at: [neog.camp](https://neog.camp)
+It is markOne project for the admission process in neogcamp by Tanay Pratap more info at: [neog.camp](https://neog.camp)

 # Stack